-- Fine up to \$500 for first offense and up to \$1,000 for second or subsequent offense; - Incarceration in jail for up to 90 days; - Loss of driver privilege 90 days for first offense, 1 year for second offense, and 2 years for any subsequent offense.
+- Fine up to \$500 for first offense and up to \$1,000 for second or subsequent offense; - Incarceration in jail for up to 90 days.

 Public Drunkenness

 It is illegal to appear in any public place manifestly under the influence of alcohol or a controlled substance to a degree that you may endanger yourself or other persons or property, or annoy others in your vicinity.
 Penalties can include: